gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 * A given usage implies a set of zero or more dependencies.
 * A given (usage, dependency) implies a usage from the target component.

 Some artefact types encode meta-data about their dependencies.
 For example, a Jigsaw module or OSGi bundle includes information about the other modules/bundles that are required.
-A native binary includes information about which native libraries are required.
+A native binary includes information about which shared libraries are required at runtime.

 ## Publication